-IPDv04 label Component Meaning IPDv04p1 driver-internal unspecified by NUOPC IPDv04p1 models, mediators, drivers Advertise their import and export Fields and set the TransferOfferGeomObject Attribute.
+IPDv04 label Component Meaning IPDv04p1 driver-internal unspecified by NUOPC IPDv04p1 models, mediators, drivers Advertise their import and export Fields and TransferOfferGeomObject Attribute.
 IPDv04p1a connectors Consider all connection possibilities for their CplList Attribute.
 IPDv04p1b connectors Unambiguous construction of their CplList Attribute.
 IPDv04p2 driver-internal Modify the CplList Attributes on the Connectors.
-IPDv04p2 models, mediators, drivers unspecified/unused by NUOPC IPDv04p2 connectors Set the Connected Attribute on each import and ex- port Field according to the CplList Attribute.
+IPDv04p2 models, mediators, drivers unspecified/unused by NUOPC IPDv04p2 connectors Set the Connected Attribute on each import and export Field according to the CplList Attribute.
 Set the TransferActionGeomObject Attribute.
 IPDv04p3 driver-internal unspecified by NUOPC IPDv04p3 models, mediators, drivers Realize their "connected" import and export Fields that have TransferActionGeomObject equal to "provide".
 IPDv04p3 connectors Transfer the Grid/Mesh/LocStream objects (only DistGrid) for Field pairs that have a provider and an acceptor side.
 IPDv04p4 driver-internal unspecified by NUOPC IPDv04p4 models, mediators, drivers Optionally modify the decomposition and distribution information of the accepted Grid/Mesh/LocStream by replacing the DistGrid.
 IPDv04p4 connectors Transfer the full Grid/Mesh/LocStream objects (with coordinates) for Field pairs that have a provider and an acceptor side.
 IPDv04p5 driver-internal unspecified by NUOPC IPDv04p5 models, mediators, drivers Realize all Fields that have TransferActionGeomObject equal to "accept" on the transferred Grid/Mesh/LocStream objects.
 IPDv04p5a connectors Reconcile the import and export States.
 IPDv04p5b connectors Precompute the RouteHandle according to the CplList Attribute.
 IPDv04p6 driver-internal unspecified by NUOPC IPDv04p6 models, mediators, drivers Check compatibility of their Fields' Connected status.
 IPDv04p7 driver-internal unspecified by NUOPC IPDv04p7 models, mediators, drivers Handle Field data initialization.
-Timestamp the export Fields. driver Components that use IPDv02 and have , v lependencies, repeating the follow Run() connectors Loop over all Connectors that connect to the Component that is cur- rently indexed by the outer loop.
+Timestamp the export Fields. • l over all those model, mediator, of dependencies, repeating the follov driver Components that use IPDv02 and have wing two steps: Run() connectors Loop over all Connectors that connect to the Component that is currently indexed by the outer loop.
 IPDv04p7 models, mediators, drivers Handle Field data initialization.
-Time stamp the export Fields and set the Updated and InitializeDataComplete Attributes accord- ingly. steps until all data dependencies s have been statisfied, or a dead-lock situation is detected.
+Time stamp the export Fields and set the Updated and InitializeDataComplete Attributes accordingly.